Fundamental Rights Agency: Report: Rise in antisemitic attacks in the EU

 In May 2004, a report labeled 'Manifestations of antisemitism in the EU 2002 – 2003' was published.

 It detailed a rise in attacks targeting Jewish businesses, synagogues, cemeteries and individuals.
 The countries with the most significant number of attacks were Belgium, France, Germany, the Netherlands and the United Kingdom.
 A second report, on perceptions of antisemitism, was also published.

 Report: Rise of Islamophobic attacks in the EU following 9/11

 The largest monitoring project ever to be commissioned regarding Islamophobia was undertaken following 9/11 by the European Monitoring Centre on Racism and Xenophobia (EUMC).

 From a total of 75 reports, 15 from each member state, a synthesis report, entitled "Summary report on Islamophobia in the EU after 11 September 2001", was published in May 2002.

 The report highlighted occasions in which citizens abused and sometimes violently attacked Muslims.
 Discrimination included verbal abuse, indiscriminately accusing Muslims of responsibility for the attacks, removing women's hijab, spitting, using the name "Usama" as a pejorative epithet, and assaults.
 The report concluded that "a greater receptivity towards anti-Muslim and other xenophobic ideas and sentiments has, and may well continue, to become more tolerated".

+Annual Reports

+FRA publishes an annual Fundamental Rights Report reviewing the state of fundamental rights across EU Member States.
+The 2024 report, titled "Towards a Democracy Anchored in Fundamental Rights", identified rising poverty, persistent threats to democracy, widespread racism, and challenges in the context of migration as key concerns for 2023.

+The 2025 report reviewed developments in 2024, with a focus on three specific topics: fundamental rights in elections, gender-based violence, and national implementation of the EU Charter of Fundamental Rights.
+Among its key concerns were growing threats of online electoral manipulation, persistent violence against women, rising online hate speech, and ill-treatment of migrants at EU external borders.

+Fundamental Rights Forum

+FRA organises the Fundamental Rights Forum, a major biennial event bringing together policymakers, civil society, and human rights practitioners.
+The 2024 Forum attracted over 900 participants and featured more than 60 sessions including workshops, masterclasses, art performances, and human rights roundtables.

+Civil Society Platform

+FRA maintains a Fundamental Rights Platform (FRP) — a network of civil society organisations that cooperate with the Agency on thematic research, consultations, and events.
+Platform members receive advance information on FRA projects and are consulted annually on FRA's work programme and civic space issues.